.Rmd file containing code to perform differential expression analysis with DESeq2R/generateRmdCodeDiffExp.R

 The path to the file where the code will be written.

 The test to use.
-Possible values are "Wald"
+Possible values are "Wald" and "LRT".

 Whether or not to put a zero-mean normal prior on the non-intercept coefficients.
-Default is TRUE
+Default is TRUE.

 Whether or not to perform independent filtering of the data.
 With independent filtering=TRUE, the adjusted p-values for genes not passing the filter threshold are set to NA.